autoSteve/acMqtt/README.md

 #### Button notes

-For trigger control/Enable buttons the preferred name is used as an optional prefix to the level tag to name the button.
-Button can be used for lighting, enable and trigger control, with lighting group buttons not getting a prefix.
+For trigger/enable control buttons the preferred name is used as an optional prefix to the level tag to name the button.
+Button can be used for lighting and trigger/enable control, with lighting group buttons not getting a prefix.
 Lighting group buttons operate by pulsing the CBus group for one second, acting as a bell press.

 #### Sweep fan notes